Roy Mugerwa: HIV vaccine trial

 From 1999 to 2002, Dr. Mugerwa conducted a clinical trial of a potential HIV vaccine in Uganda, the first of its kind in Africa.
 There were concerns about the safety of the volunteers that were recruited, but the normal ethics requirements were waived due to the need for a vaccine as quickly as possible.
 Uganda had an HIV prevalence of around 20% in 1998, and most citizens could not afford the antiretrovirals needed to prevent the development of AIDS.
 The prospect of testing a vaccine, however, was not without controversy.
 There were fears about the vaccine's scientific merit, vaccine recipients falsely testing positive for HIV, and the use of Ugandans as guinea pigs for risky experiments that would only benefit the West.

 The vaccine (named ALVAC 205) was tested on forty HIV-negative Ugandans, but was stopped in phase I after newer vaccines started to receive more attention.
 There was previously doubt about whether the different subtypes of HIV would need different vaccines, but volunteers that received the ALVAC 205 vaccine (designed to fight subtype B) produced blood samples that showed resistance to subtypes A and D as well.
 This demonstrated that a single HIV vaccine could potentially be effective against multiple HIV subtypes.

 Personal life

-Dr. Mugerwa was married to Rosemary Kibulo Mugerwa, a physical therapist, and they had eleven children together.
+Mugerwa was married to Rosemary Kibulo Mugerwa, a physical therapist, and they had eleven children together.
 Many of them followed their parents' example and also pursued careers in the medical field.
-Outside of his profession, Dr. Mugerwa was both a businessman and a farmer.
+Outside of his profession, he was both a businessman and a farmer.
 His wife preceded him in death in November 2018.

 Death

-Dr. Mugerwa died on April 19, 2019, at Nakasero Hospital in Kampala.
+Mugerwa died on 19 April 2019, at Nakasero Hospital in Kampala.
 At the time of his death, he was a Professor Emeritus at Makerere University, where he had also gone to school and conducted research programs.
 He was said to be suffering from depression, which led to an onset of other illnesses.
 He was buried in Meru Village, located in Southwestern Uganda.